Dinesh-devops-123/EKS/k8s.md

-Namespace - it represents a cluster inside anothert cluster kubernetes components will be grouped logically using namespace
+Namespace - it represents a cluster inside another cluster kubernetes components will be grouped logically using namespace namespace is like a virtual cluster inside our physical cluster — it helps you organize and isolate resources.

+Purpose:
+Namespaces allow you to divide cluster resources between multiple users or teams.Namespaces are like folders in a file system, allowing you to group related resources together.

+Namespaces are mainly used for:
+#Resource isolation – separate environments (e.g., dev, test, prod) in the same cluster.
+#Access control – you can apply different RBAC rules per namespace.
+#Quota management – you can set CPU/memory limits for each namespace.

 Note: we can considert namespace as a package in java (dao pkg, service pkg, util pkg, controller pkg)